facebookresearch/EmbodiedQA/README.md

 We added the baseline models from the CVPR paper (Reactive and LSTM).
 With the LSTM model, we achieved d_T values of: 0.74693/3.99891/8.10669 on the test set for d equal to 10/30/50 respectively training with behavior cloning (no reinforcement learning).
+We also updated the shortest paths to fix an issue with the shortest path algorithm we initially used.
+Code to generate shortest paths is [here](https://github.com/facebookresearch/EmbodiedQA/blob/master/data/shortest-path-gen/generate-paths-a-star.py).

 ### 06/13